losol/eventuras/docs/pages/Development/Development_setup.md

 ### Seed the system admin

 The database is seeded with admin user on the first run of the `Eventuras.WebApi` project.
-The default credentials are email `admin@email.com` with password `Str0ng!Pasword`.
+The default credentials are email `admin@email.com` with password `Str0ng!PaSsw0rd`.

 ### Run the classic project to edit events

 For now all events are created in the classic project.
 Run the `Eventuras.Web` project and login in with the system admin user to create events.
 The admin functionality is available in the top navbar after logging in with the system admin user.

+### Set up email sending

+Each organisation needs to have en email service.
+Take a look in [Email setup](../Setup/Email.md) for more information.

 ## Setting up the new frontend